wkoszek/me/source/blog/2016-03-21-ive-got-ipad-pro-yesterday.md

 So yes, paper is still around, and it seems like we haven't yet figured out that PDFs could in fact be formatted for a different screen sizes to deliver something readable for the user.
-So here I am -- instead of buying compact tablet where everything I read would fit nicely, I go with hyper-resulution monster.
+So here I am -- instead of buying compact tablet where everything I read would fit nicely, I go with hyper-resolution monster.

 ## Buying iPad Pro